-Each member of the board of trustees shall be a qualified elector, and each member of the board of trustees elected from a subdistrict or a single-member district shall be a resident of the subdistrict or the single-member district of the special hospital district.
-The office of any member of the board of trustees who does not continue to reside in the special hospital district, and in the case of a member who is elected from a subdistrict or a single-member district, who does not continue to reside in the subdistrict or the single-member district, is automatically declared vacant.
+Each member of the board of trustees shall be a qualified elector, and each member of the board of trustees elected from a subdistrict shall be a resident of the subdistrict of the special hospital district.
+The office of any member of the board of trustees who does not continue to reside in the special hospital district, and in the case of a member who is elected from a subdistrict, who does not continue to reside in the subdistrict, is automatically declared vacant.

 History: 1978 Comp., § 4-48A-7, enacted by Laws 1978, ch.
 29, § 7; 1981, ch.
-84, § 6; 1990, ch.
-12, § 5.
+84, § 6.